Tilak-Acharya/CCLF_Files/README.md

 # CCLF_Files
-The current code is just for testing purpose and is only created for CCLF9 files because of it's low size and personal system's computing/ processing power.
+The current code is only created for CCLF9 files because of it's low size and personal system's computing/ processing power.

 The cclf files are processed in using py script with necessary formats created as per CMS standards and stored in tables.